-A rear section was built earlier in 1885 and served as Clouser's Cabinet Shop.
-Josiah Clouser was a well-known carpenter, early settler, and served as mayor for several terms.
-The shop was originally located a block away on Bay Avenue, at its intersection with Wilma Street.
-In the 1930s the Clouser part of the building was rotated 180 degrees to face Wilma Street.
-There it sat at 274 Wilma Street for about seventy years.
+A rear section (not visible from the street) was built in 1885 and served as Clouser’s Cabinet Shop.
+Josiah Clouser was a well-known carpenter and early settler.
+He served as mayor for several terms.
+The small carpentry shop was originally located a block away, facing Bay Avenue, at its intersection with Wilma Street.
+In the mid-1930s, the Clouser part of the building was rotated 90 degrees to face Wilma Street, and its length was extended.
+It sat at 274 Wilma Street for about seventy years as a private residence.

-When the Longwood Community Building was constructed in 2002, it needed some extra legroom.
-The Clouser shop was moved a few hundred feet to adjoin and enlarge the Dunbar property.
-Several other additions and modifications over the years has changed the look of the original building substantially.
+When the Longwood Community Building was constructed in 2002, it needed extra legroom and staff parking spots.
+The Clouser Shop was moved a few hundred feet to adjoin and enlarge the Dunbar property.

-Today it serves as Davey's Toys.
+Today it is the home of the Pinney family, members of the Longwood Historic Society.
+Until around 2020, it was home to a toy and comic shop called Davey’s Toys.
 The shop sells comics, toys, and other collectibles.
-In the 1990s it was known as Transformations, selling antiques and jewelry.
-Over the years it has housed various other small retailers.
+In the 1990s, it was known as Transformations, selling antiques and jewelry.
+In prior years, it housed various other small retailers.